AI in Marketing Automation

 Unlike traditional automation, AI does not depend on fixed rules; it tracks customer behaviour, learns from it and adjusts actions accordingly.

-In traditional automations, marketers use to create workflows and automated manual tasks.
+In traditional automation, marketers create workflows and automate manual tasks.
 The system operates on predefined logic- for instance-

 This system worked effectively but required manual setup.
 All logic must be updated manually, and all rules must be defined in advance.
 It took time to analyse customer behaviour and then make changes.